10 Fun summer school activities students will enjoy

 10. Write a fantasy story

 Over the summer, fantasy books are at the top of kids’ lists.
 Ask students to listen to our song about genres in fiction to learn about imagination and fantasy.
-Then, have them write their own fantasy song or story to accomplish their summer learning activities.
+Then, have them write their own fantasy song or story to accomplish these summer classroom ideas.

-Start using Flocabulary for summer school and learning activities
+Start using Flocabulary for summer school learning activities

 We’re so excited to see you use these activities and tips with your students!
 Don’t forget you can also use these ideas during the school year as well.
 Start using Flocabulary now with your students to practice and continue using it for back to school.
 Happy summer!